skousik/simulator/README.md

 Make sure the simulator repo and all subfolders are on your path, and you're ready to go!

-Some example code is available here: https://github.com/ramvasudevan/RTD
+A small and easy-to-understand example is available [here](https://github.com/ramvasudevan/RTD/blob/master/examples/online_trajectory_planning/segway/online_planning_example_1.m).